 Block diagram of the system (single Beverage)

-Looking at the above photo, top left is the dual Beverage voltage injector (as I would call it), bottom left is the Beverage switcher, bottom right is the in-
+Looking at the above photo, on top left, there is the dual Beverage voltage injector (as I would call it).
+Then on bottom left, there is the Beverage wire switcher and on bottom right, there is the in-

-Based on this data, I began to spend some time in designing a circuit that would accomplish this task.
-I first did some tries with a test termination circuit and I was so happy when practice matched the theory.
-Indeed, as I was standing at the far end of the Beverage and telling my wife by cell phone to apply the voltage and then, reverse it, I felt a great joy when I heard the "click-
+Based on this data, I ended designing a circuit that could execute this task within my existing antenna switching gear.
+I first did some tries with a test termination circuit and then, for real on the field.
+What a joy when practice matched the theory.
+Indeed, as I was standing at the far end of the Beverage and telling my wife on the cell phone to apply the voltage and then reverse it, I heard the "click-

 Remote termination circuit

 Dual polarity power supply.
 No need to add regulation here.
 This very basic version does a perfect job in making the relay toggle

 Complete injector circuit.
 It is a kind of a "personal" version since I designed it to fit my existing Beverage switcher.
 It gives you however a general idea of the concept

 |Middle-East audio files|